nuxeo-sandbox/nuxeo-retention/README.md

 ### Rules definition

+A rule can be defined:

+- Statically, via an XML contribution (see below)
+- Or dynamically, using a document storing the values in the `retention_rule` schema (prefix `rule`)
+  - Note: Adding the `RetentionRule` facet to a document automatically adds the schema

-Each rule is composed of :
+Each rule is composed of:

- - id
+ - An id
+     - The name of an XML contribution (see below)
+     - Or the UUID of a document defining the rules:
+       - Must have the `retention_rule` schema
+       - Note: Adding the `RetentionRule` facet to a document adds this schema
- - a condition for retention start / cutoff
+ - A condition for retention start:
-       - event
-       - duration
+     - event: A string, like "documentCreated", "documentModified", ...)
+     - condition: A string, and `EL` expression (i.e: `document.getType()=='File'`, or `document.getPropertyValue('record:min_cutoff_at').before(currentDate)`, ...)     - **WARNING**: This is EL.
+Not MVEL, not JavaScript, no FreeMarker, ...
- - a cutoff action: *what we do after entering cutoff*
+ - A _begin_ action: *what we do after entering cutoff*
      - Automation
- - a condition for retention end
+ - A condition for retention end
-      - event
+     - event: A string, like "documentCreated", "documentModified", ...)
+     - condition: A string, and `EL` expression (see above)
+ - A `beginDelayPeriod`: Java period which i'm not sure what it's doing
-      - duration
+ - The retention duration (a Java period)
+ - A duration in days for the reminder before end of retention.
+An event will be triggered when _(end of retention - reminderDays)_ is reached.
- - a retention end action : *what we do after entering cutoff*
+ - A retention end action : *what we do after entering cutoff*
-      - automation
- - the retention duration ( a Java period)
- - a begin delay
- - retention-reminder-days:
+    - Automation

 ### Record facet

-When a retention rule is applied on the document we store the data into the  Record facet that is added to each document under Retention.
+When a retention rule is applied on the document we store the data into the `Record` facet that is added to each document under retention.
-The facet holds:
+The facet holds the `record` schema:

+   - Status of the retention (`record:status`: 'unmanaged', 'active', 'expired')
-   - associated rule(s)
+   - List of associated rule(s) (`record:rules`)
-   - retention start (target or actual): min_cutoff_at
+   - Retention start (target or actual): `record:min_cutoff_at`
-   - retention end  (target or actual) : max_retention_at ( composed from all rules if more than one rules are applied to this document)
+   - Retention end  (target or actual) : `record:max_retention_at`
-   - status flag  ('unmanaged', 'active', 'expired')
+   - The`record:reminder_start_date` field: When this value is not null and is reached, the `retentionAboutToExpire` event is fired.
+Configuration can listen to this event and act accordingly ( mail notificaiton, ...)